The Monument Design

 The Design for The Volunteers/Les Bénévoles

-The Volunteers/Les Bénévoles will be the first monument with full-sized bronze figures of women in Halifax’s history.
+The Volunteers/Les Bénévoles is the first monument with full-sized bronze figures of women in Halifax’s history.
 It honors the work of thousands of women who volunteered during the Second World War.
 They have never been honored, but their work was extensive, varied and vital.
 Read about their story here.

 Photos: Bruce Bottomley

-The three figures depicted represent: (from left to right) — an older woman with her Mi’kmaw basket containing knitting, an African Nova Scotia canteen worker with a tray and a young girl with her wagon piled with salvage items.
+The three figures represent — an African Nova Scotia canteen worker with her tray (far left), an older woman with her Mi’kmaw basket containing knitting (far right) and a young girl with her wagon piled with salvage items (foreground).